Assistant Director of Competitive Sports and Facilities

 Work Environment/Work Week/Travel:

-Work performed during standard business hours, may require additional hours such as nights and weekends to meet business needs.
+Work performed during standard business hours, may require some nights and weekends.

 Hiring Range: Commensurate with experience, exempt